brianmutualaid/brianmutualaid.github.io/_posts/2020-05-19-wireguard-go-openbsd.md

 pfctl -f /etc/pf.conf
 ```

 Your local device(s) should have all traffic routed over the WireGuard VPN now!
-[You can check for DNS leaks and confirm your external IP address by using dnsleaktest.com](https://dnsleaktest.com/) and [confirm you're connected to Mullvad by using am.i.mullvad.net](https://am.i.mullvad.net/).
+[You can check for DNS leaks and confirm your external IP address by using dnsleaktest.com](https://dnsleaktest.com/) or [confirm you're connected to Mullvad by using am.i.mullvad.net](https://am.i.mullvad.net/).
 You can also check the output of the `wg show` command to see current VPN peers and traffic statistics.

 # DNS